dusterherz/who-stream/README.md

 Then we'll need to configure IFTTT.
 To do this, you can copy the applet linked above.
-Configure this freshly copied IFTTT applet to redirect response to your url (It should look like this : `http://example.com/is_live/`), set the language and what you want to say to your google home to enable it.
+Configure this freshly copied IFTTT applet to redirect response to your url (It should look like this : `http://example.com/is_live/`), set the language and what you want to say to your assistant to enable it.

-You can use [localtunnel](https://localtunnel.github.io/www/) if you use the API locally.
+You can use [localtunnel](https://localtunnel.github.io/www/) if you use the API locally to get an URL accessible for IFTTT.

 Now, it's time to run this API 🥳 !
 You can run the project with the command : `pipenv run python app.py`.
 You'll be greeting with the swagger interface of the API in debug mode.

 And voilà, your setup is finished.
-You can use the command
+You can use the command on you Google Home !